Bitcoin Plunges, Taking Other Cryptocurrencies With It | Benzinga

 Bitcoin Plunges, Taking Other Cryptocurrencies With It

 After reaching a record a few days ago, Bitcoin is dropping, along with other popular cryptocurrencies.
+Here are some of the latest numbers:

-- The world’s biggest cryptocurrency, Bitcoin (CRYPTO: BTC) in the last 24 hours has dropped about 9% to $55,268 on Sunday at time of publishing, according to CoinMarketCap.
+- The world’s biggest cryptocurrency, Bitcoin (CRYPTO: BTC) in the last 24 hours has dropped about 9% to $55,268 as of time of publishing, according to CoinMarketCap.

 - Similarly Ethereum (CRYPTO: ETH) fell almost 12% to $2,110, as of publication time.